d2s/Documentation/_posts/2018-04-10-Changelog.md

 The release candidate is notarized and signed.
 The major changes in the release candidate are:

-- refactor or restore (the restore view is now a tabview)
+- refactor of restore (the restore view is now a tabview)
 - some adjustments in Copy Files
 - some adjustments in administration of Snapshots
 - further refactor and cleanup in code